h2oai/datatable/README.md

 ## Troubleshooting

+If you see errors such as `"unknown type name 'PyModuleDef'"` or `"void function 'PyInit__datatable' should not return a value`" -- it means you are running under an old version of Python.
+Please switch to Python3.6 as described above.

+If there is an error about `"unrecognized command line option ‘-Weverything’"`, then you need to use `clang` as the compiler.
+Download Clang + LLVM 4.0, and then specify environment variable
+    ```bash
+    export CC="/path/to/clang"
+    ```
+Runnind `$CC --version` should tell you that you have Clang version 4.0.

 If you run into installation errors with `llvmlite` dependency, you might need to build it manually.
 This involves the following: